zbchristian/PPTPenTool/Readme.md

 # Powerpoint Add-in: Pencil Toolbar
-Add a hovering toolbar to the slide show to directly select the color of the annotation pen, a highlighter, an eraser, laser pointer and insert a new empty slide.
-You can switch from the horizontal to the vertical version.
+Add a hovering toolbar to the slide show to directly select the color of the annotation pen, a highlighter, an eraser, laser pointer, insert a new empty slide and display the slide overview.

+The toolbar is meant to be used in the duplicated screen mode.

 ![Toolbar to select th epen color](https://github.com/zbchristian/PenTool/raw/master/images/Screenshot.png)